vitorcezli/libquality/README.md

 ## Documentation

-*openapi.yml* is an Open API file that presents the endpoints of LibQuality and *libquality.pdf* contains the flow of requests on LibQuality, where the top image represents the flow for request about issues, and the bottom image represents the flow for other information (like the ones from Phase III).
+*openapi.yml* is an Open API file that presents the endpoints of LibQuality and *libquality.pdf* contains the architecture of LibQuality.

 The code of LibQuality is also documented with ideas about the development and extension for new features.